ggerganov/llama.cpp/examples/server/README.md

     These words will not be included in the completion, so make sure to add them to the prompt for the next iteration.
     Default: `[]`

--   **POST** `hostname:port/embedding`: Generate embedding of a given text

-    *Options:*

-    `content`: Set the text to get generate the embedding.

-    To use this endpoint, you need to start the server with the `--embedding` option added.

 -   **POST** `hostname:port/tokenize`: Tokenize a given text

     *Options:*